The Peter Grill and the Philosopher’s Time Season 2 release date is confirmed for October 9, 2022.

 For the first season, the Peter Grill and the Philosopher’s Time opening (OP) theme song music was “Piercing Melancholy,” as performed by Yui Ninomiya, the Japanese voice actress for Luvelia Sanctos.
 The ending (ED) was “A Shoulder To Lean On” by hip-hop group Hilcrhyme.

-The Peter Grill and the Philosopher’s Time Season 2 OP (opening) theme song music “Kurenazumu Yakusoku” will be performed by isekaijoucho.
+The Peter Grill and the Philosopher’s Time Season 2 OP (opening) theme song music “A Promise in Twilight (Kurenazumu Yakusoku)” will be performed by isekaijoucho.
 Hilcrhyme is returning to perform the Peter Grill Season 2 ED “Heart In Love (Koigokoro)”.

 The Peter Grill and the Philosopher’s Time English dub anime was streaming on HIDIVE beginning August 14, 2020, while Crunchyroll provided English subtitles starting July 10, 2020.